 - experience-sharing among procurement actors on approaches to integrating respect for human rights;

 - generating knowledge about public procurement law and policy and human rights;

 - producing and disseminating tools and guidance to build capacity to integrate human rights issues among procurement professionals; and

 - promoting coherence between procurement and human rights in international and regional frameworks and initiatives.

-The Learning Lab’s work is divided into four “hubs,” namely, electronics, apparel, international financial institutions, and private security.
+The Learning Lab’s work is divided into three “hubs,” namely, electronics, apparel, and private security.
 Each hub is led by an organization with relevant expertise, which will contribute research and tools that will be disseminated via the Learning Lab’s network.

 Amol Mehra, Esq. is the Director of the International Corporate Accountability Roundtable, a coalition of leading human rights, development, labor and environmental organizations working to ensure businesses respect human rights in their global operations.
 Amol is an international human rights lawyer by training, focusing on business and human rights and corporate social responsibility (CSR).
 Amol has worked to build accountability frameworks in both domestic and international arenas, including over private military and security companies and around supply chains and extractives industries, among others.
 Amol leads ICAR’s work on public procurement and human rights.
 In addition to his work as Director of ICAR, Amol is an advisor for several other organizations.
 For example, he serves on the Advisory Council for the American Bar Association’s Center for Human Rights and as a Coordinating Member and Thematic Specialist for Amnesty International USA.
 Amol holds a Bachelor of Commerce degree from McGill University and a Juris Doctor (JD) degree with a Honors in International Law from the University of San Francisco School of Law.